 Televisions are available on each residential floor and in the main lobby of each residence hall.
 Each residence hall also has DVD players for student use.
 Students may view television at any time during the course of the day, with the exception of study hours, and until 11:00 p.m. unless specified otherwise by the student's privilege plan.
 Exceptions are permitted with staff approval in order to watch programs for class credit or other special circumstances.

-Students may record prime time programs for later viewing.
+RL.15.
 Students may only bring licensed copies of G, PG, and PG-13 video tapes/DVD's to school with them.
 No video tapes/DVD's rated NC-17, R, M, X, or "unrated" will be permitted at school by students.